AvaProtocol/OAK-docs/_docs/graphql-api.md

 ## Use Cases

-Simplified Task Tracking: The GraphQL Data API simplifies the tracking and display of user task statuses, eliminating the need for developers to comprehend the intricacies of OAK's block structure.
+Simplified Task Tracking: The GraphQL Data API simplifies the tracking and display of user task statuses, eliminating the need for developers to comprehend the intricacies of Ava Protocol's block structure.
 For example, interpreting a Swap smart contract call with multiple hops on Etherscan can be challenging.
 Our goal is to alleviate this burden, enabling developers to iterate faster and focus on building their dApps instead of reinventing the wheel.

 Real-Time Task Notifications: Another powerful use case for the GraphQL Data API is the seamless integration of pub/sub functionality for task notifications.
 By allowing users to connect their email or Telegram accounts to our dApp, they will receive real-time notifications when their registered tasks trigger on-chain.
-This feature enhances user engagement and ensures timely interactions with the OAK ecosystem.
+This feature enhances user engagement and ensures timely interactions with the Ava Protocol ecosystem.

-At OAK, we are committed to providing developers with the tools they need to unlock the full potential of blockchain automation.
-Join us on this exciting journey with OAK Insights and experience a new level of development ease and efficiency.
+At Ava Protocol, we are committed to providing developers with the tools they need to unlock the full potential of blockchain automation.
+Join us on this exciting journey with Ava Protocol Insights and experience a new level of development ease and efficiency.

 ## Working with Oak Insights GraphQL API